5 Reasons Why Morocco

 Berber People & Culture

 The original dwellers of the desert and the mountains, the Berber people (or Amazighs), have inhabited northwestern Africa from at least 10,000 years BCE.
 Arabization of the Berbers (most are Sunni Muslims, but in the pre-Muslim days, many Berbers were Christian or otherwise) occurred during the middle of the 7thC with the Muslim conquest of northern Africa.
 From couscous to the tajine, traditional woven kilims to carpets, kaftans, silver and more, Berber culture is the backbone of Morocco.
 Stop for a traditional mint tea, linger over conversation and the hospitality of the desert!

 Experience Morocco With B&R

-This Morocco Biking trip will bring you from souk to kasbah to remote Berber village to mountain pass.
+This Morocco E-Biking trip will bring you from souk to kasbah to remote Berber village to mountain pass.
 One authentic experience after another.
-Unleash your inner nomad (on two wheels).DETAILED ITINERARY
+Unleash your inner nomad (on two electric-assist wheels)!DETAILED ITINERARY

-Morocco’s diverse landscapes showcase the beauty of the high Atlas Mountains.
+Morocco’s diverse landscapes showcase the beauty of the High Atlas Mountains.
 Here, you’ll find remote Berber villages, exceptional walks and hiking without the press of the crowd (imagine the throng of people at the central markets!)
-Stretching 2,500 kilometres (1,600 miles) across Morocco, Algeria and Tunisia, the Atlas Mountain range serves as a natural barrier between the coast and the Sahara Desert.
-Morocco has the tallest two peaks in North Africa, Mount Toubkal, at 4,167 metres (13,671 feet), and Ighil m’Goun, at 4,071 metres (13,356 feet).
+Stretching 2,500 kilometres (1,600 mi.) across Morocco, Algeria and Tunisia, the Atlas Mountain range serves as a natural barrier between the coast and the Sahara Desert.
+Morocco has the tallest two peaks in North Africa, Mount Toubkal, at 4,167 metres (13,671 ft.), and Ighil m’Goun, at 4,071 metres (13,356 ft.).